sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 ### LCMS-Runs

-SIRIUS can import full LCMS-Runs in (mzML/mzXML) format via the prepossessing tool .
+SIRIUS can import full LCMS-Runs in (`.mzML`/`.mzXML`) format via the prepossessing tool.
+In the GUI this is done implicitely when importing the data.
+In the CLI you can also run the [LC-align]({{ "/cli/#lcms-align-feature-detection-and-feature-alignment-preprocessing" | relative_url }}) subtool.
 <span>**<span style="color: red">\[todo: describe lcms-align\]</span>**</span>

 ## Output